-The useful life of property, plant and equipment and their residual value are reviewed and updated, where necessary, or at least at the end of each year.
+The useful life of property, plant and equipment and their residual value are reviewed and updated, where necessary, at least at the end of each year.

-Tangible assets are annually tested for losses in value or where there is an indication that the asset may have incurred a loss in value.
+They are annually tested for losses in value or where there is an indication that the asset may have incurred a loss in value.
 Reference should be made to the paragraph below “Impairments”.

 This account includes owned buildings not for operational use.
 Investment property is initially recognised at cost and subsequently measured utilising the amortised cost criteria, net of accumulated depreciation and loss in value.

 Depreciation is calculated on a straight-line basis over the useful life of the building.